jiandamonique/jiminy/README.md

 ## How to use it

-**Easiest way — just open it:**
+**Easiest way — just open it:** [Launch Jiminy →](https://jiandamonique.github.io/jiminy/index.html) No install needed.

-Download `jiminy.html` and one-click to open it in any browser.
-Nothing to install.
+**Download it:** Grab `jiminy.html` and double-click to open in any browser.

-**Host it yourself (free):**
-Enable GitHub Pages on this repo and share your personal URL.
+**Host it yourself (free):** Enable GitHub Pages on a fork and share your personal URL.

-**On your phone:**
-Save the file to iCloud or Google Drive and open it in your mobile browser.
+**On your phone:** Save the file to iCloud or Google Drive and open it in your mobile browser.

-**Embed it in a dashboard:**
-Drop Jiminy into any existing dashboard or workspace you already use.
+**Embed it in a dashboard:** Drop Jiminy into any existing dashboard or workspace you already use.

 ---